-When buying uniforms, consider buying gently used items, or selling yur gently used items.
+When buying uniforms, consider buying gently used items, or selling your gently used items.
 It’s more sustainable that way.
-Places to check here in Niagara include: Good Will, Kijiji, Value Village, By and Sell groups in Facebook.
+Places to check here in Niagara include Good Will, Kijiji, Value Village, and Buy and Sell groups on Facebook.

 We hold on to my oldest son’s uniforms to be reused by my little one eventually.